-We then sought a final response from the WYPF auditor regarding their completion of procedures to gain assurance over level 3 pension fund investments, which could potentially lead to further adjustments.
-This was confirmed in April 2023.
+We are however awaiting a final response from the WYPF auditor regarding their completion of procedures to gain assurance over level 3 pension fund investments, which could potentially lead to further adjustments.
+Mazars have indicated that this may not be possible until March 2023.

 Our audit work is substantially complete and audit procedures have not identified any further material errors in the valuation of the net pension fund liability.
 The following points are noted: